Joao-Ex-Machina/jbcr.pt/content/blog/selfhost-partI.md

 Sure I had to learn a bit of HTML, and I required one or another tip but other than that was point and shoot!
 We were already starting good!

+I've been continously tweaking the style to fit my specific enjoyment for the **late 90's and early 00's web**, therefore I can always argue that my website is how the "internet should've been" and how it is single-handledly on a quest to "desmerdificar" (lit. unshittify) the internet.

 ### Hardware